EmAchieng/AWS-Machine-Learning-Scholarship-Challenge-2020/README.md

 - Sci-kit Learn
 - Setting a Python Package and uploading the package to PyPy
 - Advanced Python OOP in Scikit Learn ie decorators, mixins
-- Machine Learning with AWS Deep Composer
+- Machine Learning with AWS Deep Composer in generating music using Generative AI